Thursday, October 28, 2010

 24 Heures d'Arcueil.

+But what the hey?
+I signed up for it so it was all or nothing.
 Upon arrival at the stadium I was very pleased to meet Mireille and Phillipe who were the organisers of the event and finally putting faces to the names was like meeting old friends.
 The total number of runners was to be 40 and tents were erected in rows to fit between 4-6 runners in each one, basically a space with a table and chair where we could store the mountain of energy gels, food, drinks and spare clothing necessary for an event of this magnitude.
 I just sat around with Johann chilling and sipping water whilst speaking to some of the athletes in the neighbouring tents.
 It struck me immediately that there were some novices (me for one) and some well-weathered hardcore 24hr racers.
 Holy guacamole, I had never felt as out of my depth in my life.
 The final half hour passed before I had time to realise that the start beckoned, it was time to face the clock.

 The banter and jovial atmosphere at the start line was very different to the calm concentration I have witnessed at other events.
 It was almost like a self congratulatory ambiance of having made it to the start of a 24hr race, I felt privileged to be amongst these people and their encouragement over the next 1440 minutes would define my weekend.